sadeq220/docs/portsandadapters/README.md

 The hexagon is the application core surrounded by ports(**interfaces**) which are facets of the hexagon.
 Ports are the intention of a dialog, and **establish a clear boundary** between application core and its dependencies on technical infrastructure.

+In this architecture there is a lef-side and right-side ports. difference lies in where port is Dependency Injected.
+- If port is dependency Injected into hexagon it is a left-side port(aka driven port).
+- If port is dependency Injected into adapters it is a right-side port(aka driver port).

 ### References
 - [GOOS book](https://www.amazon.com/Growing-Object-Oriented-Software-Guided-Tests/dp/0321503627)
 - [Alister describing hexagonal architecture](https://www.youtube.com/watch?v=th4AgBcrEHA)